-In December 2019, we met John who was facing his 30th Christmas alone.
-Worse still, after several strokes that year he was also unable to shop for essential groceries.
-Our team made John’s Christmas one to remember, by including him in a range of festivities that showed him he really did still matter.
+Our team made John’s a Christmas to remember, by including him in a range of festivities that showed him he really did still matter.

 Gifts of connection